 Regarding note reading, Middle C resides one Ledger Line below the Treble Staff.
 That’s memorable, right?
 And here’s the beauty of that: on the Bass Staff, it resides one Ledger Line above the staff.

 My Music Reader Cheat Sheet details the letter names of notes on Ledger Lines closest to the staff and shows how the alphabet moves up the staff.
-You will see how, using the simplicity of the fact that the alphabet moves forward as you travel up, and backward as you travel down, to name notes above and below the Treble and Bass Staff.
-Middle C, with its distinction of residing one Ledger Line below the Treble Staff and one Ledger Line above the Bass Staff, becomes a memorable anchor point as you practice determining the letter name of notes on Ledger Lines as needed.
+Keep in mind as a basic rule of thumb that the alphabet moves forward as you travel up, and backward as you travel down.
+Additionally, Middle C, with its distinction of residing one Ledger Line below the Treble Staff and one Ledger Line above the Bass Staff, becomes a memorable anchor point as you practice determining the letter name of notes on Ledger Lines as needed.

-Lastly, I invite you to contact me.
-Your questions or comments may lead to another definition here or spark my next downloadable resource.
+Lastly, contact me!
+Your questions or comments may lead to another definition here.
 Meanwhile, enjoy your musical journey.
-Remember: keep it fun!
+Remember to keeeeep it fun.